Frequently Asked Questions - Guide to Retirement

 Contributions to flexible spending accounts end at your retirement date; however, you are eligible for reimbursement for any expenses that were incurred on or before your retirement date.
 You have 90 days from the date of retirement to submit receipts for reimbursement.

-Questions about the flexible spending account should be directed to Highmark, who is our FSA administrator, at 800-914-4384.
-You can also manage your FSA online at on Highmark's Website.
+Questions about the flexible spending account should be directed to HealthEquity, who is our FSA administrator, at 1-866-346-5800.
+You can also manage your FSA online via My HealthEquity.

-Regardless of which health plan you are enrolled in at the time you retire, the funds in the HSA are yours to keep for future eligible expenses.
-All questions regarding using your HSA money after retirement should be directed to Highmark at (800) 914-4384.
+Regardless of which health plan an employee is enrolled in at the time of retirement, the funds in the HSA are theirs to keep for future eligible expenses.
+All questions regarding using HSA money after retirement should be directed to.
+Health Equity at (866) 346-5800.

 You may choose to keep the same plan in which you are currently enrolled into retirement, or you have the ability to switch plans at the time you retire.
 If you are Medicare eligible at the time you retire, you will need to enroll in Medicare Parts A & B and then be enrolled in the University's Medicare plan, Highmark Freedom Blue PPO.

-Each October, you will receive updates on rate or coverage changes through mailing(s) to your home address or you can visit the retiree section of this website.
+Each October, retirees receive updates on rate or coverage changes through mailings to your home address, or you can visit the retiree section of the Employee Benefits website.
+It is important to keep your contact information with the University updated to ensure that you are receiving all mailings regarding important updates.

 Will I be able to get my flu shot at University-sponsored faculty/staff flu vaccine clinics after retirement?